latest news

 Fox poo is horrible!
 Please keep it off our courts by making sure you close the gates when you finish playing, at any time of the day.
 If allowed access to the courts, the foxes also love chewing our nets.
 Also, if there are not too many people around, they like to go into the clubhouse, so best to keep the door closed if you're on court and there's not many people about.

-Closing up: A gentle reminder that if you're the last person/group leaving the club at any time of day please make sure that in winter the clubhouse heaters are turned right down to the frost setting (the red dot), doors are properly closed and locked and that the gate is closed behind you.
+Closing up: A gentle reminder that if you're the last person/group leaving the club at any time of day please make sure that in freezing weather the clubhouse heaters are turned right down to the frost setting (the red dot), doors are properly closed and locked and that the gate is closed behind you.
 With the weather so changeable it may well be that later bookings get cancelled, so don't assume others will be there later.

 Emergency contact details: It's essential that we have contact details for a parent or guardian of junior members.
 But it is also important for us to have contact details for ALL members, particularly if you are the only person in your family who is a club member.
 Hopefully it will never be needed, but it would be terrible if there were a serious incident and we didn't know who to contact.
 So please check that we have up to date details in your profile on clubspark.